eric-urban/AI-in-a-Box/guidance/scaling/README.md

 ## Quotas and Rate Limiting

 ### Tokens
-- Tokens are basic text units processed by OpenAI models.
+- Tokens are basic text units processed by Azure OpenAI models.
 Efficient token management is crucial for cost and load balancing.

 ### Quotas
-- OpenAI sets API quotas based on subscription plans, dictating API usage within specific time frames.
+- Microsoft sets API quotas based on Azure subscription plans, dictating API usage within specific time frames.
 - Quotas are per model, per region, and per subscription.
 - Proactively monitor quotas to prevent unexpected service disruptions.
 - **Quotas do not guarantee capacity**, and traffic may be throttled if the service is overloaded.